pcabreracamara/QTrigdoppler/README.md

-# QT RigDoppler v0.3 (stable release for Icom 705 and 9700)
+# QT RigDoppler v0.4

 Based on K8DP Doug Papay rigdoppler (@K8DP_Doug)
-Adapted v0.3 and QT by EA4HCF Pedro Cabrera (@PCabreraCamara)
+Adapted v0.3 and QT by EA4HCF Pedro Cabrera (@PCabreraCamara) Version 0.4 includes some of the improvements introduced by DL3JOP in its adaptation of the code for the Icom IC-910

 RigDoppler is a very simple Python3 script to correct doppler effect in radio satellites using Icom rigs connected to a computer.
 <picture>